 The Sales Tax Permit and Certificate of Resale are commonly thought of as the same thing, but they are actually two separate documents.
 The Sales Tax Permit allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.

-In addition to these, your business may also need to register for additional items.
-For more information, check out our guide to North Dakota business licenses.
+These are two of several registrations your business may need.
+To learn more, check out our guide to North Dakota business licenses.

 Are sellers required to accept resale certificates?

-Sellers are not required to accept resale certificates for tax exempt purchases, however, most do.
+Sellers are not required to accept resale certificates for tax-exempt purchases; however, most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
-In most cases, a credit for the sales taxes paid is available when filing the North Dakota sales tax return.
+A credit for the sales taxes paid is usually available when filing the North Dakota sales tax return.

 What steps should a business take to accept a resale certificate?

 When a business is presented with a resale certificate, the seller has the burden of proof to verify that the buyer’s information is correct and to keep these records.
-Failing to verify this information may result in the seller being liable for paying North Dakota sales taxes.
+Failing to verify this information may make the seller liable for paying North Dakota sales taxes.

 Before accepting a resale certificate, a seller should: